-Some rideshare insurance policies will offer liability protection, with or without coverage for things like collision damage, medical payments, and underinsured/uninsured motorists.
+Some rideshare insurance policies will offer liability coverage, with or without protection for things like collision damage, medical payments, and underinsured/uninsured motorists.
 You may also be able to get a portion of your TNC policy’s deductible covered if you’re in an accident, too.
 And with some insurance companies, you can also enjoy benefits such as rental car reimbursement and roadside assistance.

 Just be sure to read the fine print, as each insurance company and each policy will vary.

 Initially, very few insurance companies were willing to provide coverage for folks who used their personal vehicles to drive for popular services like Uber and Lyft.